carlosgmartin/synax/docs/contributing.md

     ruff check && ruff format && pyright && pytest
     ```

+1. If you have edited the documentation, build and preview it:

+    ```shell
+    sphinx-build -M html docs docs/_build
+    open docs/_build/html/index.html
+    ```

 1. Add the files you have modified and create a commit:

     ```shell